Seby Zavala Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.55 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have a 5.43 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to surrender 51 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Royals pitchers combine to give up 51 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- Keller (2-3) takes the mound for the Royals in his eighth start of the season.
-He's put together a 4.67 ERA in 34 2/3 innings pitched, with 25 strikeouts.
+- Singer (2-4) takes the mound for the Royals in his eighth start of the season.
+He has an 8.82 ERA in 33 2/3 innings pitched, with 33 strikeouts.

-- His most recent appearance came on Saturday against the Oakland Athletics, when the right-hander went 4 1/3 innings, surrendering six earned runs while allowing 11 hits.
+- The righty's last time out was on Saturday against the Oakland Athletics, when he went four innings, surrendering five earned runs while giving up six hits.

-- In seven games this season, the 27-year-old has put up an ERA of 4.67, with 6.5 strikeouts per nine innings.
-Opponents are batting .276 against him.
+- The 26-year-old has put up an ERA of 8.82, with 8.8 strikeouts per nine innings, in seven games this season.
+Opponents are batting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.